 - if you will be receiving onabotulinumtoxinA injection to treat urinary incontinence, tell your doctor if you have a urinary tract infection (UTI), which may include symptoms such as pain or burning when you urinate, frequent urination, or fever; or if you have urinary retention (inability to fully empty the bladder) and do not regularly empty your bladder with a catheter.
 Your doctor will probably not treat you with onabotulinumtoxinA injection.

 - tell your doctor if you have ever had any side effect from any botulinum toxin product, or eye or face surgery, if you have or have ever had bleeding problems; seizures; hyperthyroidism (a condition that occurs when the thyroid gland produces too much thyroid hormone), diabetes, or lung or heart disease.

 - if you will be receiving onabotulinumtoxinA injection to treat wrinkles, your doctor will examine you to see if the medication is likely to work for you.
 OnabotulinumtoxinA injection may not smooth your wrinkles or may cause other problems if you have drooping eyelids; trouble raising your eyebrows; or any other change in the way your face normally looks.

-- if you are 65 years and older and will be receiving onabotulinumtoxinA (Botox Cosmetic) injection to temporarily smooth crow's feet or frown lines, you should know that this treatment has not worked as well for older adults compared to adults younger than 65 years of age.
+- if you are 65 years and older and will be receiving onabotulinumtoxinA (Botox Cosmetic) injection to temporarily smooth crow's feet, forehead lines, or frown lines, you should know that this treatment has not worked as well for older adults compared to adults younger than 65 years of age.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while receiving onabotulinumtoxinA injection, call your doctor.